mpdf/mpdf.github.io/what-else-can-i-do/images.md

 </tr>
 </tbody> </table>

-<b>Debugging Errors:</b> If you are having trouble with images not displaying correctly, set the variable <span class="parameter">$mpdf-&gt;showImageErrors</span> = true.
+**Debugging Errors:** If you are having trouble with images not displaying correctly, set the variable <span class="parameter">$mpdf-&gt;showImageErrors</span> = true.

 Images are handled in mPDF as in-line elements.

-Unlike the HTML specification, the&nbsp;width and height attributes of IMG will additionally take different dimensions e.g. mm, pt etc.&nbsp;
+Unlike the HTML specification, the width and height attributes of IMG will additionally take different dimensions e.g. mm, pt etc.

 {% highlight php %}
 <img src="image.jpg" width="90" /> // 90 pixels, just like HTML